Sandringham railway station

+A signal box is located at the up (Flinders Street) end of the station and a stabling yard is located directly opposite to the station, stabling up to four trains overnight.
+The signal box controls all home signals and junctions between Brighton Beach and Sandringham including manual operation of the Abbott Street level crossing, one of two remaining non tram-square level crossing to be controlled manually with the other being Macaulay Road, Kensington.
+Sandringham signal box is also the last signal box on the suburban network to feature a Lever frame.

 History

 Sandringham station opened on 2 September 1887, when the railway line from Brighton Beach was extended.
 Like the suburb itself, the station was named after Sandringham House, which was inspired by landowner and parliamentarian Charles H. Jones who, between 1864–1871 and 1886–1889, was a member of the Victorian Legislative Assembly.

 A tram service, operated by the Victorian Railways, operated from Sandringham to Black Rock from 1919 until 1956.
 In 1957, the station was closed to goods traffic.

+On 28 May 1919, Melbournes first electric train service departed the station bound for Essendon via Flinders Street with speech by acting Prime Minister William Watt.
+Full electric service on the line began the next day.
+Due to "Trouble with the pony motor" at Middle Brighton, full six carriage electric trains could not run until 14 September 1919.
+Initially after electric services commenced, there were 21 services per weekday travelling from Sandringham to Flinders Street with an off-peak frequency of every 25 minutes.

 In 1967, boom barriers replaced interlocked gates at the Abbott Street level crossing, located at the up end of the station.
 On 16 January 1968, a collision involving two Tait train sets occurred between Hampton and Sandringham.

 On 17 June 1988, No. 5 road was abolished, leaving the platform road and three siding roads.
 On 30 October 1995, Sandringham was upgraded to a premium station.

 On 30 August 2002, Comeng motor carriage 500M was destroyed by fire as it travelled between Hampton and Sandringham.

 On 9 March 2011, a Siemens Nexas train overshot one of the sidings and crashed into a branch of the Bendigo Bank.